Rugby union in Italy

 Rugby union in Italy is governed by the Italian Rugby Federation.
 Rugby was introduced into Italy in the early 1900s.
 It is also known as pallovale or palla ovale ("oval ball") within Italy.
 Two Italian professional teams (Treviso and Zebre) compete in United Rugby Championship, a league that also includes sides from Ireland, Scotland, South Africa and Wales.
 One of the teams is guaranteed a place in the European Rugby Champions Cup; the other normally plays in the European Rugby Challenge Cup.
 The Top12 is the main national club competition.
 Four Italian clubs from the national championship compete in a qualifying tournament that awards two places in the Challenge Cup.
 Italy competes in the Six Nations Championship and Rugby World Cup, and is classified as a tier one nation by World Rugby (formerly the International Rugby Board).

 Governing body

 The governing body of Italian rugby union is the Federazione Italiana Rugby (FIR).
 An original organisational committee was established in 1911, although it was in 1928 when the body became the FIR, and in 1987, it joined the International Rugby Board.
 In 1934 the FIR became a founding member of the Federation Internationale de Rugby Amateur.

 Popularity

 There are 1,024 rugby clubs within Italy.
-These clubs support 73,419 registered male players, as well as 8,118 registered female players.
+These clubs support 153,173 registered male players, as well as 8,118 registered female players.

-Many teams are either from Veneto or Lombardy in the north of Italy.
-Rugby has not achieved a national presence, with large areas in southern Italy without any significant clubs.
+Many teams are either from Veneto or Lombardy in the north of Italy as this area has the highest rugby popularity however the sport has achieved national presence as it is played and followed throughout the country.
+Rugby is now estimated to be the third most popular team sport in Italy behind football and basketball.

 Italian players also play for other European rugby clubs, such as those in the Aviva Premiership.